callahanrts/sprinklers/README.md

 # Sprinklers
 A simple webserver I use to manage my irrigation system.
+[Read more](https://codycallahan.com/projects/sprinklers)

 <table>
   <tr>